I have always loved music.

 Funny things happen when people find God.

 But it wasn’t.
 Not really.
-Definitely not all of it.
 But the friends I had made at church said otherwise.

 The 1990’s had a music scene all it’s own.

 I taught my kids that all secular music was bad.
 I wouldn’t allow them to listen to most of it.
-There were a few that snuck through, but generally I only encouraged Christian artists and only listened to the same.
+There were a few that snuck through, but generally I only encouraged Christian artists and only listened to the same, save for one: I kept a few of those old Dead show tapes in my van and I would listen to them when the kids weren’t with me.

 The music I used to love, I still enjoy.

-It just took me while to allow myself to come back to being ME.
+It just took me awhile to allow myself to come back to being ME.
 Music is still a huge draw for me.
 I am still a concert junkie.
-Be they Christian or secular, Def Leppard or TobyMac, I still love music.
-I still get online early (not more standing in line at 6am!) and hover, my finger over the BUY NOW key, to get those concert tickets as soon as they go on sale.
+I still get online early (not more standing in line at 6am!
+Hooray for technology!) and hover with my finger over the BUY NOW key, to get those concert tickets as soon as they go on sale.

 And I went to a Def Leppard concert recently.